Adding certificates for PAN-OS Integrated User-ID Agent WinRM over HTTPS connection may cause Terminal Server Agent connections to fail.

 Symptom

-Adding the required certificates for either PAN-OS Integrated User-ID agent WinRM over HTTPS transport protocol causes Terminal Server agent connections to fail if the Terminal Server agents are not using certificates signed by a CA included in the certificate profile which results in an outage.
+• Adding the necessary certificates for the PAN-OS Integrated User-ID agent WinRM over HTTPS transport protocol causes Terminal Server agent connections to fail.

-User-ID logs on the firewall shows following errors:
+• User-ID logs on the firewall display the following errors.

 Environment